cedricgrothues/home-automation/service.schedule/README.md

 # service.schedule

-Available on port `4000`
+Available on port `4005`
-This service executes actions at specific points in time
+This service is used to define recurring actions